How they influence purchase behaviour in physical retail? The types of in-store communication explained

 1. The walk-the-aisles moment

-The shopper is often in a hurry looking for specific products.
-The vast majority of his shopping journey is spent to walking and navigation.
-Given the large number of products in a shop, it can be difficult for the shopper to find the products he desires, especially in supermarkets with 10.000's of items.
+The visitor is often in a hurry looking for specific offering.
+The vast majority of shopping journeys are spent to walking and navigation.
+Given the large number of references in a shop, it can be difficult for the customers to find what they desire, especially in supermarkets with 10.000's of items.

-Relevant signage and navigational aids positioned throughout the shop ensure that he finds the products that meet his needs.
-These messages should be short, simple, direct, readable in just a few seconds, easy to digest for the shopper brain.
+Signage and navigational aids positioned throughout the shop ensure that customers find the offer that meet their needs.
+These messages should be short, simple, direct, readable in just a few seconds, easy to digest for the shopping brain.

 2. Products sell products